bcaro/wifilightV2-doc/docs/en_US/index.md

 wifilightV2 does not create devices automatically except:

 - Tuya Smartlife
--   Ewelink Sonoff
+- Ewelink
 - Govee
--   Tapo Kasa

 Need help ? :
 - Use the question mark icon to get help on each configuration item.